As of 1 July 2023, updated cosmetic surgery practice guidelines and new advertising guidelines apply to medical practitioners.

 Dr J works at a popular cosmetic surgery clinic.
 He’s had concerns about another doctor at the clinic, Dr K, for some time.
 He feels Dr K takes unacceptable shortcuts and doesn’t follow infection control guidelines.
 Her rate of post-surgery complications, including infections, is much higher than anyone else working at the clinic.
 Dr J has tried raising concerns with the clinic director, but he hasn’t seen Dr K change her behaviour or practices and her patients are still contacting the clinic with issues.
 Dr J isn’t sure what else he can do to protect patients and is considering raising his concerns with a journalist investigating the cosmetic surgery sector.
 He decides to seek advice from a colleague, another surgeon who works at a public hospital.
 His colleague confirms that Dr J should raise his concerns with Ahpra to protect the public.

-The Medical Board of Australia has issued practice and advertising guidance for medical practitioners who provide cosmetic medical and surgical procedures.
-These guidelines are being reviewed.
-Until then, the below guidelines apply.
+The Medical Board of Australia has published updated practice and new advertising guidance for medical practitioners who provide cosmetic medical and surgical procedures.